Market-Connections Professional Resume Writing Services

 Employers must complete Section 2 of the I-9 form within three business days of your first day of employment.
 Candidates will present documents to verify their identity, choosing from a list of acceptable documents outlined on the form.
 The identification establishes your identity and employment authorization.

-The INA protects U.S. citizens and aliens authorized to accept employment in the U.S. from discrimination in hiring or discharge on the basis of national origin and citizenship status.
+The INA protects U.S. citizens and aliens authorized to accept employment in the U.S. from discrimination in hiring or discharge based on national origin and citizenship status.

 Another section of the act applies to employers seeking to hire nonimmigrant aliens as workers in specialty occupations, often referred to as “H1-B workers.”
 This is more common in the engineering, teaching, technology, and medical professions.
 The number of new H1-B visas that can be issued each year is subject to a cap.